Tank1334/pip-packages-installer/README.md

 An easy way to install pip packages

 # contact
-You can contact Trident#0744 in discord
+You can contact Trident#0744 in Discord